Annual report for economic association

 The following must be included in the annual report:

 The K3 regulations are the main regulations for annual reports.
 Larger economic associations must use K3.
-Smaller associations can instead choose to use K2.
+Many smaller associations can instead choose to use K2.
 If you prepare your annual report according to the K3 regulations, these regulations must be applied in their entirety.
 This applies regardless of whether you have voluntarily chosen to apply K3 or whether it is mandatory for your association.

 K3 regulations on the Swedish Accounting Standards Board's website (in Swedish)